Horne Foundation

 How to Apply

-The Horne Foundation does not have a public application process for organizational grants to educational building projects or local initiatives.
-The foundation appears to operate primarily through trustee discretion for organizational grants.
+The Horne Foundation does not have a public application process for organisational grants to educational building projects or local initiatives.
+The foundation appears to operate primarily through trustee discretion for organisational grants.

 For Student Bursaries: